-South African President Cyril Ramaphosa considering resignation: report
+South African President Cyril Ramaphosa is considering resigning, Bloomberg reports.

 On Wednesday, an advisory panel found that Ramaphosa could be investigated in connection with a robbery which occurred on his game farm.
 The report found he may have violated the constitution.